 There are two places on the Coastal Route where pilgrims can switch to the Central Route; from Vila do Conde to Rates and from Caminha to Valença.
 Technically you can switch pretty much anywhere but these two places have marked trails that connect the Coastal and the Central Route of the Portuguese Camino de Santiago.

-In my opinion, if you switch from the Coastal Route in Caminha and walk to Valença/Tui you get the best of both; the beautiful seaside scenery of the Coastal Route and the historical towns of the Central Route.
+In my opinion, if you switch from the Coastal Route/Litoral Way in Caminha and walk to Valença/Tui you get the best of both; the beautiful seaside scenery of the Coastal Route and the historical towns of the Central Route.
 From Caminha the Coastal Route doesn’t go along the coast as much as it does in the first part from Porto.

 You can combine all routes of the Portuguese Camino in different ways.
-For example, walk out of Porto following the Litoral Way, then continue along the coast on the Coastal Route to Caminha, and from there walk to Valença to continue on the Central Route to Santiago with an option of adding the Spiritual Variant of the Portuguese Camino to your itinerary.
+For example, walk out of Porto following the Litoral Way, then continue along the coast on the Coastal or Litoral Route to Caminha, and from there walk to Valença to continue on the Central Route to Santiago with an option of adding the Spiritual Variant of the Portuguese Camino to your itinerary.

 Where is Caminha?